Healthdirect Free Australian health advice you can count on.

 Complications of syphilis

-If left untreated, syphilis can cause:
+If left untreated, syphilis can cause serious complications for you and your partner including:

 Resources and support